elakshi16/cs124/docs/design.md

 ------------------------------------------------------
 **Our Design Decisions** <br>
 We decided to prioritize functionality for this lab and so while we did try to maintain the major design elements from our original list design, we did not fully change the design for all the components.
+We chose to go with a more simplistic look to make the buttons and various screens easier to navigate.

 <br>
 <br>

 **Alternative Designs** <br>
-Alternative designs that were discussed included having a broken priority list.
-This did not end up working out, as it was unclear to the user which buttons specified which priority.
+Alternative designs that were discussed included having a more consistent design across various pages, which would have included a 'Lists' homepage that looked very similar to the actual checklist page (same types of elements inside and outside the border) and a sign-in page that was more similar to our checklist page in terms of theme (color, similarly boxed elements, etc.)
 <br>
 <br>